John Purdue Club // President’s Council // Purdue Alumnus // Purdue Alumni Association // Purdue University

 Eli Lilly and Company and Purdue University are partnering on an innovative scholarship program that will develop interest and talent in pharmaceutical manufacturing.
 Through the new Lilly Scholars at Purdue program, a selection of talented incoming undergraduate students will benefit from a long-standing partnership between Purdue and Lilly.

-Students applying to Purdue University for fall 2024 in these majors are eligible to apply to become a Lilly Scholar:
+Students applying to Purdue University in these majors are eligible to apply to become a Lilly Scholar:

 College of Engineering